hexnor/-Hostel-Management-System-API_AND_WEBSITE-dWarden-/README.md

 - To set Hostel Allocation Preference And via post and to get the allocated room via get all in json fORMAT
 ## UI PART ###
--Simple Registeration -LOGIN FEATURE AND REDIRECTION TO PROFILE PAGE
+-Simple Registeration -LOGIN FEATURE AND REDIRECTION TO PROFILE PAGE -Searching Student
+-Searching Student With Particular Blood Group -Checking Hostel Allocation Status
+## Allocation PART ###
+Simple Allocation On the Basis Of the 10 Choices of Student According to the Percentages

 **Run**: